WeAreAcademy/mark-fundamentals-proj--ts-hangman/README.md

 ... but you have the freedom to document in whatever way seems helpful or sensible to you.

-(Unsure of the syntax for adding comments in JavaScript?
+(Unsure of the syntax for adding comments in TypeScript?
 Google it!)

 _(N.B.
 This documenting exercise is suggested as a learning tool rather than a production codebase best practice.)_